gcassarino/jquery-mobile-Philips-RC6-tv-remote/README.md

-# jquery mobile Philips RC6 tv remote control UI
+# Philips RC6 tv remote control UI using jQuery Mobile and LIRC
 <br />
 <br />
 an implementation of the Philips 22PFT4000/12 tv remote control interface using Jquery Mobile and PHP-Lirc backend.